Resources

 At its core, zero-trust architecture is a cybersecurity model based on the principle of "never trust, always verify."
 This means organizations should not automatically trust anything inside or outside their perimeters and must verify anything trying to connect to their systems before granting access.

 Another way to think about zero trust is to assume that everything is or will be compromised, especially mobile devices.
 It is not an “if” but a “when” it will happen.
-This is the premise on which Hypori Halo was developed.
+This is the premise on which Hypori was developed.

 Zero trust is made up of five pillars: